labtrac/test-documentation/documentation/invoicing-statements.md

 + Once the **Backup Module** has been installed on your PC all you need to do to back up your data is click **YES** to the box asking if you would like to back up when closing **Labtrac** down.

-This will run a Backup procedure.
++ This will run a Backup procedure.

-You should then see *Upload Succesful*.
++ You will then see *Upload Succesful*.

-This message will then close and the upload is complete.
++ This message will then close and the upload is complete.